cihatozeray/Istanbul_Car_Park_Availability_API/README.md

 License of Data Source: https://data.ibb.gov.tr/en/license

-Streamlit library of Python is used for user interface creation
+Streamlit library of Python is used for user interface